ASarafoglou/multibridge/cran-comments.md

    GNU make is a SystemRequirements.
 ```

-## Changes to version 1.0.0:
+## Changes to version 1.1.0:

-- Bug fixes: multibridge now tests in the functions binom_bf_equality and mult_bf_equality whether the predicted values p is numeric.
-In addition, the functions transform p from a matrix to a numeric value or vector
+- Bug fixes: The null model now constrains all category proportions to be equal.
+In previous versions, the null model constrained only the category proportions to be equal that were included in the informed hypothesis, leaving the other category proportions free to vary.

-- Added feature: the function binom_bf_equality now allows users to specify a predicted value p on the category proportions
+- Added feature: The output of the S3 method summary now included the log marginal likelihoods of the encompassing model, the null model, and the informed model.